MaxTodinov/Legislative-Co-sponsorship-Networks/README.md

 As it can be seen from the table, on average, each deputy has legislative ties with 9 others.

 For clustering we used well-known Gephi software, which on the one hand gives a wide range of possibilities to manipulate the graph and on the other hand saves time.
-We identify two main attributes by which deputies are divided into clusters.
+We identify two main attributes by which deputies are divided into clusters:

 1) The first, as can be seen in Figure 7, is the general committee, in which deputies deal with legislation for a specific sector.

 #### Figure 7.
 State Duma committee clusters.